 Not only should the press be a free, independent, and fully functioning entity, but its institutions and members, who carry a huge responsibility to the public, should be afforded all the rights and protections granted under The First Amendment.

 As Justice Kennedy announced his resignation earlier this week, the President vows to replace him quickly and decisively with the most conservative justice he can find.
-Trump’s determination underscores his desire to paint the court with a political brush and lay a path toward up-ending dozens of precedents of the last several decades, including some landmark cases that offer certain protections to the free press.
+Trump’s nomination underscores his desire to paint the court with a political brush and lay a path toward up-ending dozens of precedents of the last several decades, including some landmark cases that offer certain protections to the free press.

 In memory of Rob Hiaasen, Wendi Winters, John McNamara, Gerald Fischman, and Rebecca Smith – Capital Gazette